Packard Bell: 1993–1995: Increasing market share and expansion in Europe

 After clocking annual sales of over $900 million in 1992, Packard Bell passed the $1-billion mark in 1993, with annual sales that year of nearly $1.25 billion, at which point the company employed over 700 workers in the United States.
 Packard Bell's American market share among PC manufacturers likewise grew from 5.3 percent to 6.7 percent between 1992 and 1993.
 They were then the fourth-largest personal computer vendor in the United States, trailing IBM, Apple, and Compaq.

 As other name-brand competitors began adopting Packard Bell's core strategies of bundling software and expansions, slashing prices, and selling through mass market retailers, Packard Bell responded by offering products at the high-end of the market and moving into Europe, where they were beginning to make inroads.
 After netting $100 million in sales to Europe in 1992 (10 percent of the company's global sales), Packard Bell constructed a 75,000-square-foot building in the Netherlands and hired 250 workers in the country, including a diverse remote customer service team providing technical support in 12 different languages.
-By 1993, Packard Bell's products were stocked in 1,500 retail locations across 13 countries, and by 1994, the company was selling 2.1 million product units per year, doubling their previous year's output.

-Packard Bell's growing adoption rates into the mid-1990s were helped along by a new industrial design language and user-friendly software.
+By 1993, Packard Bell's products were stocked in 1,500 retail locations across 13 countries, and by 1994, the company was selling 2.1 million product units per year, doubling their previous year's output.Packard Bell's growing adoption rates into the mid-1990s were helped along by a new industrial design language and user-friendly software.
 In 1993, the company introduced Navigator, a shell replacement for Windows 3.1 intended for novice computer users that provides simple screens of large icons to launch their commonly used application software.
-In 1994, they release Navigator 2, replacing the icons with a hyper-skeuomorphic house metaphor, in which every screen of icons is within a prerendered 3D-CGI room in a house.
+In 1994, they released Navigator 2, replacing the icons with a hyper-skeuomorphic house metaphor, in which every screen of icons is within a prerendered 3D-CGI room in a house.
 Packard Bell acquired the software firm responsible for Navigator, Ark Interface of Seattle, Washington, in May 1994.
 That same year, Packard Bell acquired Active Imagination, Inc., of Westlake Village, California, a developer of edutainment video games for children.
 With this acquisition, Packard Bell made the shift toward providing standalone software packages in retail outlets for the first time.